hmcts/hmcts-charts/README.md

 **Please do not create a Pull Request to this repository.**

-**Jenkins will automatically publish the application helm charts to this repository.**
+**Build pipelines will automatically publish the application helm charts to this repository during the master build.**

 ------------------------------------------------------------------------------------------